anjaliruth/anjaliruth/README.md

 ### Hi there 👋

+## About me

+I am a recent Chemical Engineering Graduate from University College London and am currently learning full-stack web development at [School of Code](https://www.schoolofcode.co.uk/)

+I transitioned into tech to merge my transferrable skills honed as an Engineer (teamwork, problem-solving, analyticak thinking and technical aptitude) with my love of continuous learning(having learned 15 skills since 2020).

 <!--
 **anjaliruth/anjaliruth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.